-At its core, the vegan lifestyle focuses on the animal welfare and avoids eating animals and animal products.
+At its core, the vegan lifestyle focuses on animal welfare and avoids eating animals and animal products.
 This includes butter, cow's milk, eggs, cheese and any other animal ingredients.
 Basically, it's a diet that focuses on plant-based foods.
 Vegans also tend to stick to the healthier side such as eating organic, drinking almond milk, and sticking to whole wheat and whole grains like brown rice.
 Some vegans are completely ridden of animal by-products like honey and discourage wearing leather while others are more strict vegetarians with tendencies to go dairy-free.

-I'm going to say this up front, I love my meat.
+I'm going to say this upfront, I love my meat.
 Give me a steak, medium-rare and a baked potato and I am one happy camper.
 However, it doesn't mean I haven't eaten vegan foods from time to time.
 In fact, if I am eating a vegan recipe, it's usually by accident.
 For example guacamole.
-Totally a vegan item but you wouldn't realize it on your plate.
+Totally a vegan item but you wouldn't realize it is on your plate.

 So when I saw that a vegan festival was in town I knew I had to make my way over and try out some of my favorite non-vegan dishes (pulled pork sandwich and ice cream) in their vegan meal state.
 This wasn't a time to try veggie burgers and salads.
 No sir, I wanted to taste a meat eater's diet through a plant-based diet.
 Let's get right into it.

 1. Vegan Kombucha